 South Crofty Mine Underground 20: This is the second page of Miners and the people of the mine.
-Also, this is the final page of the new South Crofty Underground Series, this is the last of the printable negatives from my collection.
+Also, this is the final page of the new South Crofty Underground Series.
+So, this is the last of the printable negatives from my collection.

 The next set of images are of Underground Miner Kenny German and John Usoro discussing the days work.
 The location is not definite but John seems to think this is probably No 8 lode on the 445 Fathom level.